falstro/rest.bash/README.md

 * sel <query>
     Select data from the previous output.
 This uses the $OUTPUT file and can be executed several times without sending new requests to the service.
-The query syntax is defined by The I/O mode, e.g. use XPath for XML.
+The query syntax is defined by the I/O mode, e.g. use XPath for XML.
     NOTE: 'sel' is an alias, and can't reliably be used in functions as aliases are resolved during function